Cloud time tracking comes to Sydney

 Respondents also had concerns with transparency, the cost and compliance of their system.

-Kearney said Replicon’s cloud based solutions were designed for use in a mobile and modern workforce, and the smart phone apps meant users could photograph receipts and file them electronically while on the road.
+Kearney said Replicon’s cloud based time tracking solutions were designed for use in a mobile and modern workforce, and the smart phone apps meant users could photograph receipts and file them electronically while on the road.

 He said a benefit of tracking time was being able to accurately predict how long tasks take so that when slippage occurred in projects, the problem could be identified and adjusted as needed in future.